buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``keyring``
     Path to a gpg keyring to verify the downloaded packages.
-This is necessary if you build for a forain distribution.
+This is necessary if you build for a foreign distribution.

 ``components``
     Repos to activate for chroot building.